laenzlinger/dotfiles/README.md

-# Configuration of my devbox
+# Configuration Repository

-This repo contains the dotfiles managed by chezmoi
+This repo contains the dotfiles managed by `chezmoi`

 It's a very of course a very opinionated and personal setup.
 Together with my learning of all these great FOSS software,